particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 - On the Monitor One, you should not use A2 and A3 as GPIO or analog inputs as they are used by the external user button and battery temperature thermistor.
 - All GPIO are 3.3V and are not 5V tolerant.

-When using the IO expansion card:
+When using the I/O Card:

 | Pin | Direction | Function |
 | :---: | :---: | :--- |